How do I switch over?

 You don’t need to have an energy account with Nova – just let us know you would like to switch over and one of our team will be in touch.
 You can:

 Our internet and phone services are not available in all areas.
 Nova’s supply is currently limited to the following regions:

-All of North Island and Christchurch on the Enable Network.
+All of North Island and down to Timaru in the South Island.

 What do your plans and speeds mean?

 This fibre-optic connection has download speeds of up to 100 megabits per second (Mbps) and upload speeds of up to 20Mbps (noting that these are the theoretical maximum speeds available, and average speeds will vary).
 These fast speeds are needed for getting the best use out of smart TVs or gaming consoles, and streaming media like Netflix or Spotify.

 A fibre-optic connection with even faster download speeds of up to 200 Mbps and up to 20 Mbps upload speeds (again noting that these are the theoretical maximum speeds available, and average speeds will vary), which is great for high volumes of media or a better gaming experience.

 Internet via your existing copper phone line is slower than fibre, but if you live in an area where you can’t currently get connected to fibre we offer:

 An ADSL connection gives you broadband via the old copper phone line network to your home.
 With ADSL you can expect an average download speed of about 10 Mbps and average upload speeds of 1 Mbps.
 This is ok for emailing, surfing the web and checking social media, but is not the best experience for streaming media i.e. Netflix.